 As you can read from the above paragraph, it’s clear that young generations are not picking up the trades.
 Why is this?
 Well, according to the research there a few different reasons.
 One reason is more high schools are eliminating vocational programs because of needing budget cuts (and this often goes first) and schools are pushing kids to go to college.
 In today’s society, we often perceive success if you have a four-year college degree.
 With the aftermath of the economic crisis, we recognize that having a four-year degree does not always mean you will be better off.
 Going into the trades is viable and can provide one with a nice living.

 Another reason builders cannot find workers is that research shows 30% of laborers left the workforce during the housing crisis.
 10 years ago, there were a million laborers, now it’s down 40%.
 A lot of these workers have not come back because the perception is construction is not stable and is too risky of an industry to work in.
 In reality, this truly isn’t the case right now.
 Now more than ever, construction workers are in demand.

 The Future of Construction

-We predict over the next few years, we will continue to see a shift to prefabricated construction due to there not being enough laborers available and also due to the speed that prefabrication offers.
+We predict over the next few years, we will continue to see a shift to prefabricated construction due to there not being enough laborers available and also because of the speed that prefabrication offers.

-If your are a builder or homeowner looking for high quality and fast construction, we invite you to give us a call at 800.636.0993 to learn more about our building systems.
+If you are a builder or homeowner looking for high quality and fast construction, we invite you to call us at 800.636.0993 to learn more about our building systems.